system76/docs/content/launch-keyboard.md

 ## Layers

 The core idea of "Layers" is that one key can be used for different actions.
-For example on our laptops holding the <kbd>Fn</kbd> then pressing the <kbd>F5</kbd> will lower the volume, while pressing <kbd>F5</kbd> on it's own will perform a different action like refreshing a web page if you are in a web browser like <u>Firefox</u>.
+For example, on our laptops, holding the <kbd>Fn</kbd> then pressing the <kbd>F5</kbd> will lower the volume.
+Pressing <kbd>F5</kbd> on it's own will perform a different action, like refreshing a web page, if you are in a web browser like <u>Firefox</u>.
 You can read more about layers [here](https://beta.docs.qmk.fm/using-qmk/software-features/feature_layers).

 ## Firmware Updates